allegroai/clearml-docs/docs/guides/pipeline/pipeline_decorator.md

 ## Console and Code

-Click **DETAILS** to view a log of the pipeline controller’s console output.
+Click **DETAILS** to view a log of the pipeline controller's console output.

 ![Pipeline console](../../img/examples_pipeline_from_decorator_console.png)

 Click on a step to view its console output.
-You can also view the selected step’s code by clicking **CODE** on top of the console log.
+You can also view the selected step's code by clicking **CODE** on top of the console log.

 ![Pipeline step code](../../img/examples_pipeline_from_decorator_code.png)